MicrosoftLearning/20480-Programming-in-HTML5-with-JavaScript-and-CSS3/Instructions/20480C_MOD02_DEMO.md

           border-bottom-style: dotted;
     ```
 14. Press F12 to close the **F12** window.
-15. Close Internet Explorer, and then close Visual Studio 2017.
+15. Close Microsoft Edge, and then close Visual Studio 2017.

 ### Demonstration: Creating and Styling an HTML5 Page